 Tutor: Jon Howlett

-Please note: No prior knowledge of Chinese history or of the Chinese language is required for this course.
+Please note: a knowledge of Chinese language is NOT required to take this course.